debaonline4u/NLTM_Website/README.md

 ![Screenshot](https://raw.githubusercontent.com/debaonline4u/NLTM_Website/main/img/screenshot-home.jpg)
 <br /> <br />
 This is a Deep Neural Network (DNN) based Language Identification system designed to identify 8 Indian languages.
-This model can identify Assamase, Bengali, Gujrati, Hindi, Kannada, Malayalam, Odia and Telugu.
-Some details about these languages can be found here.
+This model can identify  `Assamase`, `Bengali`, `Gujrati`, `Hindi`, `Kannada`, `Malayalam`, `Odia` and `Telugu`. <br/>

 Here, we use a bidirectional long short-term memory (BLSTM) based DNN model.
 In this system, the input speech is first converted into a sequence of bottelneck features (BNFs).
-The BLSTM layers in the DNN then analyse this sequence of BNFs by dividing it into fixed-length chunks (each chunk ~600 ms) to produce LID-seq-senones.
+The BLSTM layers in the DNN then analyse this sequence of BNFs by dividing it into fixed-length chunks (each chunk ~600 ms) to produce LID-seq-senones. <br/>

 Each LID-seq-senone is a compact representation of the given fixed-lingth chunk.
 These LID-seq-senones are then processed by a self-attention block, which assigns a weightage to each of these LID-seq-senones based on their relevance to the LID task.
 Using these attention values, weighted average of these LID-seq-senones are then computed to obtain an utterance-level representation of the speech (called u-vector).
 This u-vector is then processed by the output layer to identify the language.

 <p align="right">(<a href="#top">⬆️</a>)</p>